real-bombinho/GoNtroller/README.md

 ILS - Modbus RTU 4 Channel Relay Module and a Youmile TTL to RS485 Adapter Module 3.3V 5V.

 The Octopus unit is containing parts of the Agile routines.
 Not sure yet if I complete these routines or remove them.

+74HC595 is a small library to control an attached 74HC595 in order to have additional (latching) ports.
+The 74HC595 should make it possible to send the ESP8266 into deep sleep without loosing the state of those ports.